Malkverbena/add_primitives/README.md

   * Taper
   * Array
   * Offset
+  * Random

 ###Installation
 Just copy and paste the 'Add Primitives' folder into godot plugins folder:

 * Windows: **%APPDATA%\Godot\plugins**
 * Linux/OSX: **~/.godot/plugins/**

+Open Godot, and in editor go to Settings->Editor Settings, and select "Plugins" tab, and enable the plugin.

+If you don't see the plugin, click on reload button.
+If it don't appear, check if the plugin is in the right folder.
+Else you can open a issue to see what's is wrong.

 ###License
 This plugin is licensed under the [MIT license](https://github.com/TheHX/add_primitives/blob/master/LICENSE.md).